ifserge/PSLQ-Algorithm/README.md

 3. Type your set of real numbers (for example: -1 3.1415926535 .
 In this case the algorithm returns the good approximation of pi ).
 4. PSLQ Algorithm will be applied and [integer relations](http://mathworld.wolfram.com/IntegerRelation.html) would be printed.
 5. Type "q:" without quotas for exit.

+## TODO:
+1. Improve parsing.
+(Should parse "pi", "e", mathematical expression)
+2. Allow user to set accuracy.
+(It's 1e-6 by default now)
+3. Improve output.
+4. Use Spark for LinAlg.